 |P.Mean >> Category >> Sample size justification (created 2007-08-09).|

 These pages provide formulas and advice for justifying the sample size in a research study.
 Some of these pages describe the pragmatic and ethical concerns about sample size.
 Also see Category: Hypothesis testing, Category: Post hoc power, Category: Small sample size issues.
+I also have a blog, and you might want to look at my blog entries with the sample size tag.

 51. P.Mean: How sample size calculations are reported in the literature (created 2012-02-23).
 I am preparing a webinar on sample size calculations and wanted to examine some examples in the published literature.
 There were lots of interesting examples in an open source journal called Trials.
 I only included a few examples in my webinar, but I wanted to save the examples I found here in case I want to expand the talk.